pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v7-2/index.md

 m365 spfx project upgrade --toVersion 1.18.2 --output tour
 ```

-We've also updated other SPFx-related commands to support SPFx v1.18.2 like the `doctor` command which allows you to validate correctness of a SharePoint Framework project.
+We've also updated other SPFx-related commands to support SPFx v1.18.2 like the `doctor` command which allows you to validate the correctness of a SharePoint Framework project.

 To validate if your project is correctly set up and save the findings in a Markdown file